srivanibusavaly1011-hub/Power-BI-Superstore-Sales-Analysis/README.md

-# Power BI Superstore Sales Analysis Dashboard
+# 📊 Power BI Superstore Sales Analysis Dashboard

-## 📊 Project Overview
+## 📌 Project Overview

-This project is an interactive Power BI dashboard created using the Superstore dataset.
-The objective of this project is to analyze sales performance, customer behavior, profitability, products, regions, and business trends.
+This project is an interactive Power BI dashboard created using the Sample Superstore dataset.

+The objective is to analyze sales performance, customer behavior, regional performance, product performance, and profitability to support data-driven business decisions.

-The dashboard consists of three analytical pages:
+The dashboard contains three pages:

 - Executive Sales Dashboard
 - Customer Analysis Dashboard